Gizmosoft/Todo-List-React/README.md

 > - Live Server extennsion can be found in the VS Code marketplace.
 > - This will launch the application on Port 5500 [127.0.0.1:5500](127.0.0.1:5500)
 > - Initially, the redirection address would be [127.0.0.1:5500/index.html](127.0.0.1:5500/index.html).
 Change it to [127.0.0.1:5500](127.0.0.1:5500) on the web browser.
 You'll see the application running.

+## OR
+#### Users can run the application on Code Sandbox

+> ### Using the code-sandbox to view the project and source-code
+>
+> - Follow this URL to see the project in action: [Todo-List-React](https://zph2n1.csb.app/)
+> - Follow this URL to see the source code of the Project on Code Sandbox along with the live project: [Todo-List-React:CodeSandbox](https://codesandbox.io/s/todo-list-react-zph2n1)

 ## How to use the Application?